100 Celebrities who grew up in small cities

 Jonathan Bachman // Getty Images

-NFL Hall of Famer Randy Moss was the best large receiver of his era, and rising up in West Virginia, he’s remembered as the best highschool soccer participant within the historical past of the state.
+NFL Hall of Famer Randy Moss was the best broad receiver of his technology, and rising up in West Virginia, he’s remembered as the best highschool soccer participant within the historical past of the state.
 He was born in Charleston however grew up within the tiny city of Rand.

 Kevin Winter // Getty Images

-Actress Meg Ryan was greatest identified for her supporting half in “Top Gun” earlier than she hit the large time with the lead position in 1989’s “When Harry Met Sally.”
+Actress Meg Ryan was greatest recognized for her supporting half in “Top Gun” earlier than she hit the massive time with the lead position in 1989’s “When Harry Met Sally.”
 She was born in Fairfield, Connecticut, and grew up there in addition to in close by Bethel.